CONTENT STRATEGIES FOR RAPIDLY SCALING COMPANIESStrategies You Can Steal to Increase Revenue with Your Content Watch On-Demand Training!

 Once you have a list of significant trends based on your existing customers, create a list of positive and negative attributes for potential customers.
 As you look to build out of your ICP framework, this list of customers will give you a great starting point.

 Now that you have a list of trends based on your best customers, you want to start looking at the firmographic, and technographic makeup of these customers.
 By looking at their firmographics and technographic, you can create an ICP framework that will allow you to identify at a glance if a company is likely to be a good-fit customers long-term.

 Firmographics are the physical attributes used to define organizations and are the first step in building your ICP.
 Most of the time, companies will use factors like company size, revenue, and years in the market to help define their ICP.
 These factors are a great start, but a highly effective ICP will have more specific qualities to help in your target account list creation.
 Here are just some of the firmographics you should consider:

 - Average contract value

 - Internal departments

-For example, An HR management firm will likely care more about employee count, or even employees per manager, more than revenue.
-A manufacturing supply firm may want to add in delivery site locations, or adjust locations further and look at time to delivery because they’ve found customer satisfaction is higher if they can do same or 2 days delivery on goods.
+For example, An HR management firm will likely care more about employee count, or employees per manager more than revenue.
+A manufacturing supply firm may want to add in delivery site locations and look at the time to delivery because they’ve found customer satisfaction is higher if they can do the same or 2 days delivery.